Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Conclusion

 This work contributes an empirical interpretation to the selection of synthetic PDR imagery for data augmentation.
 The contribution of this work is three-fold.
 First, the selection of suitable evaluation metrics for assessing the similarity and correlation of DR images, representative of their classes and alternate classes.
 This enabled an effective correlation analysis of PDR images compared to alternate DR images.
 Second, the selection of suitable evaluation metrics, indicative of their capacity to assess the quality and diversity of DCGAN-based synthetic PDR images and their correlation with classifier performance, is critically assessed.
 This enabled a quantitative selection of synthetic imagery and an informed augmentation strategy.
 Third, the selection of synthetic imagery based on the best quality and diversity scores.
 The efficacy of synthetic images is also evaluated by using them to augment the imbalanced dataset and improve the classification performance of classifiers.

 The results demonstrate that MS-SSIM and FID are better at assessing if synthetic imagery belongs to the correct class.
 The quality of synthetic images is assessed by the FID scores, while diversity is assessed by the MS-SSIM and CD scores.
-The results indicate the efficacy of synthetic images to augment the imbalanced dataset and improve the $F_1$ score for the PDR class and the AUC score of the EfficientNet classifiers.
-The improvement in $F_1$ and AUC scores of the classifiers for the augmented datasets compared to the original dataset have indicated the significance of synthetic imagery in augmenting the original imbalanced dataset.
+The results indicate the efficacy of synthetic images to augment the imbalanced dataset and improve the $F_1$ score for the PDR class and the AUC score of the EfficientNet classifier.

-This work concludes that evaluation metrics such as MS-SSIM, CD, and FID have a significant impact on the selection of synthetic imagery for assessing the quality and diversity of synthetic images in the biomedical imagery domain.
+This work concludes that evaluation metrics such as MS-SSIM, CD, and FID have a significant impact on assessing the quality and diversity of synthetic images in the biomedical imagery domain.
 It is important to analyze the impact of different image resolutions, more training epochs, and the lower and upper bound of these metric values for synthetic biomedical imagery, which will be explored as part of future work.